apostrophecms/vite/README.md

 }
 ```

 > Note: If you change your project asset namespace you have to adjust the `baseUrl` and `exclude` path accordingly.
-For example, if your project namespace is `my-namespace`, the `baseUrl` should be `./apos-build/@apostrophecms/vite/my-namespace`.
+For example, if your project namespace is `my-namespace`, the `baseUrl` should be `./apos-build/@apostrophecms/vite/my-namespace` and the `exclude` path - `apos-build/@apostrophecms/vite/my-namespace/dist`.

 ## Extending the Vite Configuration